Berbera

 In antiquity, Berbera was part of a chain of commercial port cities along the Somali seaboard.
 During the early modern period, Berbera was the most important place of trade in the Somali Peninsula.
 It later served as the capital of the British Somaliland protectorate from 1884 to 1941, when it was replaced by Hargeisa.
 In 1960, the British Somaliland protectorate gained independence as the State of Somaliland and united five days later with the Trust Territory of Somalia (the former Italian Somalia) to form the Somali Republic.
 Located strategically on the oil route, the city has a deep seaport, which serves as the region's main commercial harbour.

+Etymology

+The name Berbera comes from the Somali phrase beri-beri, meaning occasionally.
+Before it became a major port city, Berbera was a seasonal settlement, only inhabited during cooler months.
+Residents still head for milder weather in the summer, a vacation tradition called xagaa-bax, which is also common in other coastal cities (e.g. Djibouti, Bosaso).

+According to the Royal Asiatic Society, the name could be derived from the Arabic word barbarah, meaning "talking much, shouting".

 History

 Antiquity

 Berbera was part of the classical Somali city-states that engaged in a lucrative trade network connecting Somali merchants with Phoenicia, Ptolemic Egypt, Ancient Greece, Parthian Persia, Saba, Nabataea and the Roman Empire.
 Somali sailors used the ancient Somali maritime vessel known as the beden to transport their cargo.